asharma567/asharma567.github.io/_posts/2018-01-05-Q&A-session-from-a-powerful-Data-figure.md

 - Project employees
 - Leadership potential

-#### What was your last project there?
-The operations tooling group where they made: Data Science as a service basically: Experimentation, Prediction, Customer-segmentation.

-The automation/standardization of a workflow (Sklearn specific to <secret company>).

-Gaining adoption for the ML platform tools was challenging because people were very much attached to their workflow, tools, etc.

-"Sometimes technical people have strong biases which make them very hard to persuade even more so than internal clients."

-The strategy was to do it through workflow automation rather than application so no one's egos were hurt.
-Which ultimately led to further adoption and company-wide ML IQ and standardization.
-The tooling group came about because of the magnitude of scale (around 500 data people) previous to that, shared libraries go a long way.

 #### Example structure of a team: Dynamic Pricing
 - 8 data scientist
 - 2 engineers
 - 1 pm
 Create teams adequately weighted staff-wise for it's purpose i.e. a design team would have more designers than anything else.

-#### Does management want a head of data science?
-After that's utterly clear, grow into that role then start building out the team.

-_More skills on application as opposed learning the tools and nuances of using it.
-Over time, it's becoming less technical skills.
-Urgency/corporate competitiveness._

-## Other great resources

-Hope you find it helpful.

-Here's [another book](https://resources.github.com/whitepapers/data-science/) Drew Conway recommended to me on team structuring.

-Another article which talks about the [pitfalls of being a Lead](https://www.linkedin.com/pulse/why-data-science-leaders-running-exit-edward-chenard/)